 Keeping an accurate record of your spending habits might be harder since they come from many different sources, whether physical or digital.
 If possible, save your receipts and and use a single bank account to make any online purchases.

 You might want to create a spreadsheet to categorize and keep track of what you spend on.
 Take note of important payments such as rent and less important ones like fast food.
 The aim is to reduce unnecessary spending as much as possible.
 Once you have a better picture of your spending habits, it should be easier to come up with a monthly budget that’s within your financial means — make sure that it doesn’t exceed your average monthly income after factoring in any debt repayment.

 LIVING BELOW YOUR MEANS

-If you’re working from home, you probably won’t be eating out as much.
-However, you might be tempted to order takeaway (usually fast foods), especially when you have a lot of projects to handle.
-Such meals are not only unhealthy, they will eat into your budget over time.
+Being sick means a loss of income and expensive medical bills.
+As such, make the effort to eat healthy and exercise regularly.
+If you are working from home, you probably aren’t eating out as much.
+That said, it might be tempting to order fast food delivery, especially when you don’t have time and have a lot of projects to handle.
+Such meals are not only unhealthy, they also eat (no pun intended) into your earnings.
 Instead, consider prepping your meals ahead of time.

 If possible try not to use credit cards too much.
 Many people pay for everything with credit cards without understanding what they are really getting into.
 As the interests start kicking in, they end up in a lot of debt and it could take years before they finally repay everything.
 You don’t want to be in debt as a freelancer, so it’s best to avoid that trap altogether.